-Often times power training and strength training and are used interchangeably, but they are not the same thing.
+Often times power training and strength training and are used interchangeably and people ask ‘Is power and strength the same thing?’.

 This article and video outlines:

-Before we start to define power training and strength training, let’s clarify the terms strength and power.
+Before I start to define power training and strength training, let’s clarify the terms Strength and Power.

 The definition of strength is: